Pearl Rivers: Personal life and death

-Her husband caught influenza (grippe) and died in New Orleans on February 4, 1896.
-Rivers died of the same disease eleven days later, on February 15, 1896, leaving two teenage children.
+George Nicholson died on 4 February 1896 from complications related to influenza.
+Eliza Nicholson died of the same illness on 15 February 1896, during a widespread epidemic in New Orleans.
+At the time of her death, the Daily Picayune had more than doubled its circulation during her tenure and had become a newspaper of national significance.
+She left two sons and was buried with Nicholson in Metairie Cemetery.

 Literary achievements

 Rivers' early rhyming verse was mainly pastoral, with some poetry touching on love and heartbreak and, in retrospect, was not exceptional although it revealed a keen perception of nature.
 However, Dr. W.H.
 Holcomb, a scholarly critic at the time wrote of her book Lyrics that "She stands by this volume ahead of any other Southern poet, and no female writer in America, from Mrs. Sigourney to the Carey[sic] sisters, has evidenced more poetic genius".

 An example of her early poetry, first published anonymously: